 RCEP will cut tariffs and establish rules including cross-border digital data flows.
 It will remove duties on 61% of imports from Association of Southeast Asian Nations members, Australia and New Zealand, along with 56% from China and 49% from South Korea.

 However, please bear in mind that this excludes financial services, as the deal states that member nations are able to write their own exemptions for to implement measure for security and public policy reasons.

 As for vendors outside the member nations, it is likely that they will benefit eventually from the lesser developed countries in the deal having improved economies and logistic facilities, and thus becoming more promising markets.
 Further, it is likely that the EU, the UK and the US will attempt to negotiate some form of increased trade in the region, so keep an eye on our social media in order to follow how your country will react to the RCEP.

-It has been estimated that this trade deal could mean a boost of $500 million for global trade in the next 10 years.
+It has been estimated that this trade deal could mean a boost of $500 million for global trade and ecommerce in the next 10 years.
 Of course, companies situated in the RCEP nations will benefit greatly from the increase of cross-border trade, but it is likely companies from all over the world will benefit from the investment in infrastructure and the influx of money in the region.

 Here at J & P Accountants, we understand that the prospect of trying to comply with all the new RCEP regulations could be daunting.
 But that’s where we come in.